Strickland House, Vaucluse: Dormitory buildings

 To the north west of Carrara is a large masonry hospital dormitory building constructed in the 1930s in the Georgian Revival style.
 Another similarly styled dormitory building lies to the south of Carrara.
 On higher land to the north east of Carrara lies a third building constructed in the neo Georgian style in the 1930s.
 This was the nurses home for the convalescent hospital.

 Condition

-As at 23 December 2008, the site's intact nature makes it a valuable technical and research resource.
-The analysis and interpretation of archaeological remains form this site may provide evidence of the material culture of the various occupants of the site as well as contributing to the understanding of the design and development of gardens in mid-nineteenth century Sydney.
+The site's intact nature makes it a valuable technical and research resource.
+The analysis and interpretation of archaeological remains from this site may provide evidence of the material culture of the various occupants of the site as well as contributing to the understanding of the design and development of gardens in mid-nineteenth century Sydney.
 Beyond the quarry and the site of the former Porter's Lodge, the archaeological potential of the site and its specific nature are unknown, however any evidence may contribute knowledge into substantive research questions.

-Modifications and dates
+Modifications

-2010: demolition of 1960s/70s buildings 3 and 4 (dining room), covered way and former occupational therapy block to the rear of the house.
+In 2010, the demolition of buildings 3 and 4 (c.
+1960s), a covered way and a former occupational therapy block to the rear of the house occurred.